 This Skillet Tilapia with creamy lemon sauce tastes like summertime.
-The fresh garlic, herbs, and lemon juice will immediately transport you to a balcony Bistro on the Island of Capri without ever leaving your house.
-The tender flaky fish is the best tilapia recipe I’ve ever made!
+The combination of fresh garlic, herbs, and a splash of lemon juice offers a dining experience reminiscent of a gourmet restaurant.
+The fish, tender and flaky, makes this the finest tilapia dish I’ve ever made!

 What is Tilapia?

 Tilapia, a mild white fish, has gained popularity in culinary circles due to its high protein content and delightful flavor.
 When fresh, tilapia boasts a sweet and fresh taste without any fishy or foul odors.
 The key to selecting the best quality is ensuring the fish is firm with somewhat translucent flesh, and it should not be sticky or slimy to the touch.
 Additionally, prime tilapia fillets are free from white or colored spots, indicating their freshness and quality.